 - If the pressure gauge rises 7 to 9 psi, backwash or clean the filter.

-Above-ground pools have issues with water circulation, which can allow algae to breed.
-This is particularly evident in the dead spots of the pool, which typically have bad circulation, including behind ladders, around steps, under the skimmer, and in any cracks, crevices, or creases.
+Above-ground pools have issues with water circulation, which can allow algae to breed quickly.
+This is particularly evident in the dead spots of the pool, which typically have bad circulation, including behind ladders, around steps, under the skimmer, and in any cracks, crevices, or creases of the liner.

 The pool's pump circulates the water, but sometimes it doesn't do a great job in these dead spots.
 You can improve the situation by installing return jets that are multi-directional but keep a pool brush on hand to manually circulate water, too.